 If you want to surf the web anonymously and securely, even when you're out and about connecting to public WiFi, a VPN is what you're looking for.
 Here we round-up the best VPN apps for Android.

-You can also use a VPN (which stands for virtual private network) to access blocked content such as BBC iPlayer if you're outside of the UK, or the American version of Netflix.
-If you're looking to do so on your Android phone or tablet, you'll be pleased to hear that there are plenty of great VPN apps for Android.
+You can also use a VPN (virtual private network) to access blocked content such as BBC iPlayer if you're outside of the UK, or the American version of Netflix.
+We should point out that this is against each service's terms and conditions, though.

 You'll need to sign up for an ExpressVPN subscription of your choice, then download and install the Android app to your phone or tablet to begin browsing the web freely and safely.

-Find out more in our full ExpressVPN review here.
+Read our full ExpressVPN review

-Read more in our full PureVPN review.
+Read our full PureVPN review

 You can connect with five devices at once, and that includes your Android phone or tablet.